Not sure what to do in Osaka at night? Don’t worry. The fun does not stop when the sun sets in Osaka.

 Several of the best craft beer in Osaka can be found in the neighborhood surrounding the Osaka Station.
 It’s possible to visit 2 or 3 craft beer bars in one night.
 Check out Beer Belly Tenma, Craft Beer Bar Marciero, and Craft Beer House Molto, which has views over Namba station from the 31st floor of the Hankyu Grand Building.

-So if you visit Osaka, keep an eye out for one of the many craft beers and enjoy.
+So if you visit Osaka, keep an eye out for one of the many craft beers and enjoy it.
+Kanpai!

 2. ROR Comedy Club